Judopay/Judo-PHP/README.md

 # Judopay PHP SDK [![Build Status](https://travis-ci.org/Judopay/Judo-PHP.svg?branch=master)](https://travis-ci.org/Judopay/Judo-PHP)
-The JudoPay SDK provides you with ability to integrate card payments into your PHP project.
-Judo's SDK enables a faster, simpler and more secure payment experience within your app.
+The JudoPay SDK provides you with the ability to integrate card payments into your PHP project.
+Judo's SDK enables a faster, simpler, and more secure payment experience within your app.
 ##### **\*\*\*Due to industry-wide security updates, versions below 2.0 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****

 ## Requirements
-For the Judo PHP library in order to work correctly with your developer setup, please ensure the following requirements are met:
+In order for the Judo PHP library to work correctly with your development setup, please ensure the following requirements are met:

 - PHP 5.5 and above
 - [Composer](https://getcomposer.org/download/)